Cr Garry Thompson, Mayor

-"My vision for Boroondara is that we become the most liveable municipality in Victoria in what is a welcoming, supportive and encouraging community.
-By working together we can celebrate our heritage, appreciate our arts and embrace our diverse culture.
-We can build upon our vibrant community by opening up opportunities for education, supporting local businesses and encouraging greater civic pride.
-We can work as one to enhance our amenity and protect our leafy suburbs."
+“My vision for Boroondara is that we become the most liveable Victorian Municipality, where we can celebrate our heritage, appreciate our arts and embrace our diverse culture.
+We can direct our focus on the interests of our community, encourage local enterprise and strengthen civic pride.
+We can enhance our amenity and protect our leafy suburbs.”

 Memberships and associations